 Many of the statues and paintings in the nave and side chapels are of impressive artistic quality but mostly by unknown artists.

-Some sculptures such as St Christopher and St George Slaying the Dragon are easy to identify.
+Some sculptures, such as St Christopher and St George Slaying the Dragon, are easy to identify.
 Note the painting by Friedrich Herlin of St Barbara and Maria (third left pillar from the front in the nave).

 Two further smaller altars placed in the front of the church on either side of the eastern choir are worth noting:

-The Maria Altar (Marienaltar) on the left / north is dated to around 1520.
-It is by unknown artists but often attributed to followers of Riemenschneider.
-The scenes are very “unprotestant” – Coronation of the Virgin (center), Madonna and Child (left), St Anne with Mary and Child (Anna Selbdritt) (right), and Death of the Virgin (predella).
+The scenes are very “unprotestant” – Coronation of the Virgin (center), Madonna and Child (left), St Anne with Mary and Child (Anna Selbdritt) (right), and Death of the Virgin (on the predella).

 The painted statue of Louis of Toulouse (1274-1297) on the altar to the right / south side is an early work by Riemenschneider.
 The paintings are by Jakob Mülholzer.

 St Louis gave up all his royal titles and claims in order to become a Franciscan friar.
-He was appointed bishop of Toulouse aged 23 (royal connections help) but died within the year.
-He is not that well known in English, but is celebrated in parts of France, Spain, and Italy.
-One of the first large bronzes cast since antiquity was a sculpture of St Louis by Donatello — now in the refectory of Santa Croce in Florence.
+He was appointed bishop of Toulouse aged 23 (royal connections helped), but died within the year.
+He is not that well known in the English-speaking world, but is celebrated in parts of France, Spain, and Italy.

 Holy Blood Altar of Tilman Riemenschneider

-The main theme is the Last Supper, where Riemenschneider placed Judas unusually at the physical center of the scene rather than Christ.
-There is only a small crucifixion at the bottom of the altar in the predella because this work is all about the Eucharist, which of course first occurred at the Last Supper.
+There is only a small crucifixion at the bottom of the altar in the predella because this work is all about the Eucharist, which of course first occurred at The Last Supper.

-The St.-Jakobs-Kirche (Church of St James) is open daily:
+The St.-Jakobs-Kirche (Church of St James) in Rothenburg ob der Tauber is open daily:

-- January to March & November: 10:00 – 12:00 and 14:00-16:00
+- January to March & November: 11:00 — 14:00

-- April to October: 9:00 – 17:15
+- April to September: 10:00 — 18:00

-- December 10:00 – 16:45
+- October and December 10:00 — 17:00

 The best times to visit are generally in the morning when the sun shines through the magnificent stained glass windows in the eastern choir.
 Light conditions are similarly worse in the late afternoon when it may be too strong from the back to easily see (and especially photograph) details of the Holy Blood Altar.